-An Asset Management/GIS Coordinator will provide support to Building, Roads, Water and Sewer for the mapping of various infrastructure points throughout the Municipality.
+An Asset Management/GIS Coordinator will provide support to Building, Roads, Water, Sewer and Storm for the mapping of various infrastructure points throughout the Municipality, as well as to prepare the Municipality for the next phase of Asset Management following the Ontario Regulations.
+An inhouse position provides a reduction to the budget for contracted services.
 In addition, it covers the work involving the asset management inventory and data quality, as well as ongoing training provided to the Leadership team to ensure a comprehensive understanding of the key components of Asset Management.